MicrosoftDocs/powerbi-docs/powerbi-docs/service-service-vs-desktop.md

 ms.service: powerbi
 ms.component: powerbi-service
 ms.topic: conceptual
-ms.date: 12/19/2018
+ms.date: 12/21/2018
 ms.author: maggies

 LocalizationGroup: Reports
 ---
-# Comparing Power BI Desktop and the service
+# Comparing Power BI Desktop and the Power BI service

 In a Venn diagram comparing Power BI Desktop and the Power BI service, the area in the middle would show how the two overlap.
 Some tasks you can do in either Power BI Desktop or the service.
 But on the two sides of the Venn diagram, the application and the service each have unique features.